Multiple phone and tablet mockups showing different Pacify Library pages, including the homepage, category page, and article page.

 competitive audit

-Overall, the most navigable and enjoyable library experiences incorporated a few UI elements & features that contributed to the experience being helpful, enjoyable, and easy to use:
+These library experiences incorporated a few UI elements & features that contributed to the experience being helpful, enjoyable, and easy to use:

 • A library landing page to help ground users within the content